 Purchase Puppy Items Ahead of Time

-If your spouse and yourself decide (and not spur of the moment) to get a dog, then it is best to buy toys, a bed, puppy training pads, and food ahead of time.
+If your spouse and yourself decide (and not a spur of the moment decision) to get a dog, then it is best to buy toys, a bed, puppy training pads, and food ahead of time.
 You will feel and be more prepared and have everything your new puppy will need when he or she arrives.

 Crying The First Few Nights is Normal